hexa-org/policy-mapper/README.md

 # Hexa Policy Mapper Project

 The Hexa Policy-Mapper Project provides administrative tools and development libraries for provisioning and mapping various policy systems into a common policy format known as [IDQL](https://github.com/hexa-org/policy/blob/main/specs/IDQL-core-specification.md).
+With Policy Mapper and IDQL, you can manage all your access policies consistently across software providers and cloud systems.
+The project includes a number of prebuilt integrations (we call them providers) as well as guidance on how to build your own providers.

 This project provides:
-* a GOLANG SDK which can be used in open source and commercial implementations to leverage this community library.
+* a GoLang SDK which can be used in open source and commercial implementations to leverage this community library.
 * a Hexa console command line tool which can be used to provision policies to web accessible policy systems.
-* a GoLang interface (`policyprovider.Provider`) enabling the development of new policy provisioning providers.
+* a GoLang interface ([policyprovider.Provider](/api/policyprovider/platform_interface.go)) enabling the development of new policy provisioning providers.

+> [!Tip]
+> [Policy-Orchestrator](https://github.com/hexa-org/policy-orchestrator) is available as a sample web server implementation that uses Policy-Mapper.

 > [!Note]
 > This project is currently under initial development and documentation may be out of date.